-- Learn how to get your research into policy, wherever you work in the world. - Take a more inclusive and responsible approach to engaging with policy. - Discover time-saving tools to identify who to engage with, so you can plan policy impacts more effectively and efficiently. - Discuss how to design an effective policy brief. - Be inspired and challenged by case studies and thought-provoking discussion points.
+- Learn how to get your research into policy, wherever you work in the world. - Discover time-saving tools to identify who to engage with, so you can plan policy impacts more effectively and efficiently. - Discuss how to design an effective policy brief, infographic or policy slide deck. - Be inspired and challenged by case studies and thought-provoking discussion points.